a-b-street/abstreet/docs/design/notes/intersections.md

 Traffic signal changes can happen live, because weird changes will just look like brief blips of overtime.
 Same for stop signs, I think...

+## Roundabouts

+Make em look nice.

+- 26th and Boyer (i333)
+	- there's a single highway=residential, junction=roundabout way
+	- find all the other ways incident to it
+	- the road splitting we do in convert_osm isn't appropriate at all
+	- geometrically, this could just be a single intersection
+	- could hint that it's a roundabout and make new turns later, or cheat and treat it as an all-way stop sign for now
+- Lynn and Boyer (i135)
+	- way more complicated. there's a junction=roundabout way, but also a bunch of... other stuff

+Lynn and Boyer needs more work, but now it seems like it's just merging short roads.
+If we just cherry-pick some roads to destroy and make enveloped by the intersection, will it work?
+Will reasonable turns result?
+Or do we have to retain hints in the raw Intersection about things that should be connected and the original path inside the intersection that should do it?